IgoVeyner/central_park_zoo/README.md

 Users are able to signup / login.
 Browse through the exhibits, species and animals.
 They can make a donation to help the conservation of a species.

 ## Usage
-To use this app, just clone, run 'rails db:migrate', run 'rails db:seed' and then start the server with 'rails s'.
+To use this app, just clone, run 'bundle install', 'rails db:migrate', 'rails db:seed' and then start the server with 'rails s'.
 Everything should be set up!

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/IgoVeyner/central_park_zoo.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the code of conduct.